hbc/knowledgebase/r/rshiny_server.md

 <img src="Shiny_images/Adding_theme.png" width="800">
 </p>

-The only alternation to our code to add a theme was adding this line:
+The only alteration to our code to add a theme was adding this line after opening `fluidPage()`:

 - `theme = shinytheme("cerulean")` This adds the "cerulean" theme to our app